-Description GROUND FLOOR FLATTED DWELLINGHOUSE contained within a two storey former converted former semi-detached villa with one flat above.
-Accommodation Ground Floor : Entrance Vestibule, Hall, Living Room, Two Bedrooms, Kitchen, Rear Hall and Shower Room.
-Gross internal floor area (m2) 107 sq m or thereby Neighbourhood and location The property forms part of an established residential area within the centre of Kirkcaldy.
-The neighbouring properties are of a comparable class of construction with a range of local amenities being readily available nearby.
-Age 1900 approx. Weather Dry/overcast.
+Description The subjects comprise a detached cottage and garage.
+Accommodation Entrance hallway, living room/dining room, kitchen, three bedrooms and bathroom.
+Gross internal floor area (m2) 99.
+Neighbourhood and location The subjects are located in the rural countryside a short distance from the town of Wick.
+The property lies adjacent to the westerly end of Wick airport and runway/flight path.
+The property benefits from views to the surrounding countryside.
+Age Built circa 1900 with later additions.
+Weather Dry and overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a stone built chimney stack at the party wall with the adjacent property.
-There is also a further substantial stack on the side elevation.
+Three masonry chimney stacks are provided which are largely rendered.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Roof: The main roof is pitched and overlaid with natural slates,